By default, OneAgent is installed in the non-privileged mode, in which superuser privileges are used once to initiate the installation process.

 |OneAgent Installer executed during auto-update||

 Linux Filesystem Capabilities are required to install OneAgent in non-privileged mode.
 SUSE Linux Enterprise Server 11 has Linux Filesystem Capabilities disabled by default.
 These capabilities might also be disabled in other supported Linux distributions or as the result of a custom configuration.
-Since version 1.171, the OneAgent installer prints the following message if Linux Filesystem Capabilities are disabled:
+The OneAgent installer prints the following message if Linux Filesystem Capabilities are disabled:

 Warning: Failed to enable non-privileged mode, kernel does not support file capabilities.